-The Soileau-Robin recordings are interesting for their tension filled playing, particularly Soileau's "special", the "Easy Rider Blues", which indicated a debt to the Texas blues-man Blind Lemon Jefferson.
+The Soileau-Robin recordings are interesting for their tension filled playing, particularly Soileau's "special", the "Easy Rider Blues" (#12808), which indicated a debt to the Texas blues-man Blind Lemon Jefferson.
 While the words borrow from Jefferson's iconic song, the melody follows closer to his "Black Snake Moan" released in 1927.
 Leo's lyrics are more of a mesmerizing chant with English vocal calls surrounding the word "rider", "woman" and "mama".
+When folklorist Ralph Rinzler asked Leo if there were any songs he wrote that hadn't been written before, Leo claimed "Easy Rider Blues".
 Soileau recalls the recording after is made it's way in stores:

 That was popular down here boy!
 Very good!6

 |Starr Piano Company|

 According to author Ryan Brasseaux:

 Soileau's English-language lament "Easy Rider Blues" featured the intricate interplay between the fiddle and accordion voices.
 Moise kept time with his left hand on the accordion's two bass chords, while interjecting syncopated riffs between Soileau's crying fiddle runs.
 The fiddler's experimental composition represented the collision of conflicting instrumental styles.
 Their bluesy interplay sounded like a tense debate between the fiddle and Robin's aggressive accordion rebuttals.4